aliceinpalth/3dfetch/README.md

 # Where to get it
 Check the [releases page](https://github.com/yyualice/3dfetch/releases).
 Or get it on titledb within FBI.

+# Optional configuration
+You are able to modify the way 3dfetch works by creating a file at the root of your SD card called `3dfetch.conf` So far, the following options are available:

+`showAnimation:true | false` to enable/disable the little shell animation on startup.

 # Building from source
 - You will need [makerom](https://github.com/profi200/Project_CTR/releases) in your `$PATH` to create the CIA.
 - You will need [3ds-tool](https://github.com/dnasdw/3dstool/releases) in your `$PATH` to recompile the ROM filesystem.